Since 2005, travelers like you have helped us change the world through micro-donations.

 The Indo-Burma region has been identified as one of the most threatened global biodiversity hotspots.
 The region’s natural resources are at risk and this is driven by pressures of economic development and the needs of a rural population with high levels of poverty.
-The Mekong River and its major tributaries is one of the most critical riverine ecosystems in Indo-Burma, supporting the largest inland fisheries in the world.
-Maintaining the annual flood pulse, conserving key habitats such as floodplains and deep pools, and maintaining connectivity of key migration corridors is essential to the continued productivity and diversity of the Mekong’s ecosystems.
+The Mekong River and its major tributaries is one of the most critical riverine ecosystems in Indo-Burma.
+People protecting their Ecosystem in the lower Mekong (PEM) is a 10-year collaborative program bringing together development and conservation efforts to reduce threats to biodiversity and livelihoods posed by large scale development projects in Cambodia, Lao PDR, and Vietnam.

 Given decisions on how resources are shared, developed and managed occur at community, national, and regional levels, PEM seeks to bring about change at the community and policy levels by employing four linked intervention strategies:

 Funding for this project has enabled Oxfam to support members of the regional ‘Save the Mekong Coalition’ who coordinate activities such as strategy meetings and information sharing among its members.
 A significant community level achievement was the first ‘Mekong People’s Forum’ which has was held in An Giang Vietnam and attended by dam-affected communities from Vietnam, Thailand and Cambodia.
 The forum enabled affected communities to share information and raise joint concerns over dams planned and under construction on the Lower Mekong mainstream.